rohyeongeon/rohyeongeon/README.md

 ### Hi there 👋

 Welcome to my page!
-I'm Hwan Soo, Professor from Dongyang Mirae Univ.
+I'm Yeongeon, Student from Dongyang Mirae Univ.
 Seoul, Korea, currently living in  Seoul, Korea.

 Here are some ideas to get you started: